Mezcal and Jamaican rum come together in this Mai Tai variation to create a modern-day classic.

 - Fill the shaker with ice and shake well.

 - Strain the cocktail into a rocks glass filled with crushed ice.
-Add the lime wheel and mint sprig for garnish and enjoy!
+Add a lime wheel and mint sprig for garnish and enjoy!

 Nutrition

-A solid and discreet rocks glass is a classy vessel for this New York City-born cocktail.
+A rocks glass is a classy vessel for this New York City-born cocktail.
 Add a lime wheel and sprig of mint to complement the rum and mezcal.

-One of the most important ingredients in many a Tiki drink, this sweet syrup is made from sugar, almonds, rose and orange water.
-Not as simple to make at home as simple syrup is (haha, I’m hysterical!), this mixer is easy to find at any grocery store and is good to keep on hand in your home bar.
+One of the most important ingredients in many a tiki drink, this sweet syrup is made from sugar, almonds, rose and orange water.
+Not as simple to make at home as simple syrup is, this mixer is easy to find at any grocery store and is good to keep on hand in your home bar.

 Tia Mia Cocktail Variations

 You won’t have to worry about having the worst version of any drink here at Twist and Toast.
-We have a growing roster of delicious and easy to make recipes you can try out home, especially drinks that’ll keep your beach vibes going all year long.
+We have a growing roster of delicious and easy-to-make recipes you can try out at home, especially drinks that’ll keep your beach vibes going all year long.

 Leave a Comment